 Then she emailed me and asked if I planned to include this recipe any time soon.
 For that reason, I finally decided to give it a try, and I’m glad I did!

-Ingredients in a 3-Ingredient Chocolate Cake
+3-Ingredient Chocolate Cake Ingredients

 The original 2 ingredients – chocolate chips and eggs – sounded too easy.
 However, the chocolate chips didn’t melt like I wanted them to.

 Sometimes that happens when I melt chocolate in the microwave.

 So I added 2 tablespoons of full-fat cream, stirred, and stuck it back in the microwave.
 That worked.

 Next time I make it, I’ll use semi-sweet chocolate chips and see if they melt any better.

 I like any kind of chocolate, from milk chocolate to the strongest dark chocolate out there.

 For exact measurements of each ingredient and full directions, go to the recipe card at the bottom of the page.
 You can even print out the card by using the “print” button.